TUM-LIS/glip/src/backend_cypressfx3/doc/logic.md

 The GLIP logic provides the interface between the GPIF-II of the Cypress FX3 chip and the user logic.
-Since the GPIF-II already provides a FIFO interface, the logic is rather minimal and consists mainly of the required clock-domain crossing infrastructure and down-/upscaling to/from 16 bit words.
+Since the GPIF-II already provides a FIFO interface, the logic is rather minimal and consists mainly of the required clock-domain crossing infrastructure and a state machine to compensate for the read/write delays of the FX3.

 The Verilog toplevel module `glip_cypressfx3_toplevel` implements the [common GLIP logic interface](@ref logicif).
 The following additional ports are